mchalapuk/hyper-text-slider/doc/class-names.md

 ## Time Class Names

-Time classes configure [ht-option--autoplay](class-names.md#ht-option--autoplay) option.
+Time classes configure <a href="class-names.md#ht-option--autoplay">ht-option--autoplay</a> option.
 They control time duration of one slide being visible before automatic change to the next.

 If no slide time is specified, slide is visible for 5 seconds.